jspjut/jspjut.github.io/content/post/prehugo/2013-09-12-two-weeks-in.md

 ---
-layout: post
+categories:
-category : teaching
+- teaching
+date: 2013-09-12T00:00:00Z
-tagline: "Only one full week"
+tagline: Only one full week
-tags : [lecture, systemverilog, class]
+tags:
+- lecture
+- systemverilog
+- class
+title: Two Weeks In
+url: /teaching/2013/09/12/two-weeks-in/
 ---
-{% include JB/setup %}

 In my [embedded systems class][e155], I decided it would be helpful to start with a review of SystemVerilog to hopefully keep the students from